some-natalie/some-natalie/_recipes/sunday-sauce.md

 - There's no need to be picky about the type of red wine.
 I tend to use boxed red blend that sits in the pantry for cooking, but a quick pour from whatever you're drinking this evening works too.
 Balsamic vinegar also works as a substitute.
 - Freezes and reheats excellently for fast meals from leftovers.
 - Don't like sausage?
 Use pork shoulder, beef short ribs or chuck, or other "tough cut" instead.
 Brown thoroughly, then simmer like a normal braise.
 Optionally, shred the meat before serving.
+- For a more "woodsy" take, add a stem or two of fresh rosemary and a drop of liquid smoke, but take out about half of the onion (less sweet) and omit the parsley.
+Goes well with beef chuck or pork shoulder for a hearty ragù.